pigna90/alup/README.md

 After configuration of Alup with your credential, the login session will be managed automatically  in order to avoid the logout due to timeout or connection issues.

 ### Why Alup?
 The first reason is my Raspberry Pi.
-In fact Alup helps me to login without monitor through ssh by managing the the captive portal connection.
+In fact Alup helps me to login without monitor through ssh by managing the captive portal connection.
 During the last year i used Alup also for my laptop and i decide to improve it in order to help someone else.
 I'm lazy, that's all.